 The Linux Virtual Desktop is a breakthrough in virtualization technology.
-Now users can have secure access to mission-critical, specialized Linux desktops from non-Linux devices.
-IT administrators can manage both Windows and Linux applications and desktops using a single console to reduce complexity and increase ROI by avoiding the need to purchase new hardware just to deliver Linux apps and desktops.
+Now users can have secure access to mission-critical, specialized Linux VDI from non-Linux devices.
+IT administrators can manage both Windows and Linux applications and desktops using a single console to reduce complexity and increase ROI by avoiding the need to purchase new hardware just to deliver Linux virtual apps and desktops.

 Streamline management and reduce training with centralized administration of multiple resources from a single console/platform.
 Familiar tools and processes such as Studio and Director minimize the learning curve for administrators and support groups.

 Secure sensitive data and intellectual property in the data center and set up policy controls to allow geographically distributed employees and contractors to collaborate securely in real time.